-Honing a theme that’s been running through these recent posts, particularly ‘Simple Thankfulness’, here are some additional reflections on taking the time and care to intentionally guide our emotions.
-A part of that discipline (and it is a discipline) falls under the auspices of “gratitude practices,” although I prefer thankfulness because of its emphasis on internal relief.
 As a friend pointed out to me recently, that’s not about positive thinking; it’s about getting a handle on how to choose which emotions we frequent or bottom out into.
 For example, how we emotionally perceive or shape past events we’ve already lived (as in the Molly Bloom Soliloquy in the last post).
 I’d add here that that’s not living in the past – it’s freeing oneself to be fully in this moment by not tumbling into old, ineffective (and often inaccurate) emotional and mental patterns that drag us backward and downward.
-Of course, this functions equally in the present moment, in choosing to perceive and consciously generate positive emotions for the obvious and subtle reasons we have to be thankful right now but often ignore.
+Of course, this functions equally in the present moment, in choosing to perceive and consciously generate positive emotions that we’re unfamiliar with or ignore:

 “And above all, being real, being sincere.”

 Looking at emotional skillfulness from the outside in, there are also external actions we can take that will produce positive emotions and a more balanced state of being in general.
-Decades of research in medicine and psychology fields have identified that we experience pleasure, joy, peace and wellbeing when our hormones and neurotransmitters serotonin, dopamine, oxytocin, and endorphins are released.
-There are natural activating triggers for these – employed and evolved over millennia – proven to significantly alter our emotional state, and each of them can be produced by specific activities.
-Here’s a list of some of the most effective activities, with simple commentary (although you can find more information about each suggestion throughout this blog):
+Decades of research in medicine and psychology fields have identified that we experience pleasure, joy, inspiration, peace, and wellbeing when our hormones and neurotransmitters serotonin, dopamine, oxytocin, and endorphins are released.
+There are natural activating triggers for these proven to significantly alter our emotional state, and each of them can be produced by specific activities.
+(Modern lifestyles tend to over-emphasize hitting the dopamine button too often in the search for heightened emotions through synthetic activities, like social media, video games, pornography, fast-paced movies and TV series, and relentless career pursuits, all of which cause a downward spiral of diminishing returns.)
+Here’s a list of some of the most effective natural activities – employed and evolved over millennia – that produce a more well-rounded, healthy, and satisfying state of being, with simple commentary:

 - Exercise.
-Especially cardiovascular and slower forms, such as yoga, Tai Chi and deep stretching.
+Especially cardiorespiratory and slower forms, such as yoga, Tai Chi, and deep stretching.

 - Time in nature.
 The more immersive and longer time spent, the more effective.

 - Nutrition.
-A balanced, full-spectrum diet (minimizing empty calories – processed carbohydrates, sugars and fats), but also with attention to how much and when.
+A balanced, full-spectrum diet (minimizing empty calories – processed carbohydrates, sugars, and fats), with particular attention to how much and when.

 - Meditation or prayer.
 Of any kind that leads to deeper mental and emotional quietness; simple slow diaphragmatic breathing can be done pretty much anywhere at any time.